onur-ulusoy/Deep-Learning-Essentials/basics/03_overfitting_regularization/notes.md

 - `m` is the number of samples in the batch.
 - `self.l2_lambda` is the regularization strength.

+The division by 2 is a common practice in optimization because it simplifies the derivative of the squared weights during backpropagation.
 I also incorporated the L2 term during backpropagation, adjusting the weight gradients accordingly:

 ```python